Most people already know about what is written below but at times may forget. These reminders are helpful for both anxiety AND depression.

 1. Deep-breathing-a few deep, slow breaths

-2. Relaxation CDs- some are waves on the seashore or rain on the rood, some are progressive relaxation (“Your feet are getting heavy; your legs are getting heavy,” etc. or some such words), some are visualization (“Picture yourself a the seashore, or riding on a cloud or magic carpet”)- can sometimes be downloaded off the internet
+2. Relaxation apps on your phone – some are waves on the seashore or rain on the roof, some are progressive relaxation (“Your feet are getting heavy; your legs are getting heavy,” etc, or some such words), some are visualization (“Picture yourself at the seashore, or riding on a cloud or magic carpet”.)

 4. Professional massages

 5. Exercise – walking, running, biking, a sport like skiing, skating, health club machines, etc.